 When you first move to Las Vegas, you want to experience EVERYTHING!
 So tradition goes that your first year here, you HAVE to experience New Year’s Eve on the Las Vegas Strip.
 Once you experience it live and in person, you will check it off your bucket list, your good to go and will want to watch it from afar every year thereafter.

-Being a people watcher, I would usually go down to the Strip early to watch it all fill up with the crazies and the drunks.
+Being a people watcher, I would usually go down to the Strip early to watch it all filled up with the crazies and the drunks.
 To actually walk ON the famous boulevard is a once year event for some.
 Then about 9:00 pm it was time to head home.
 Even when I was a chauffeur, I refused to work New Year’s eve.
 It was just way too much crazy for me.
 The crowds were always insane!

 This year, we were asked to help our friend out and so we got to shoot the fireworks from the top of the Trump International Tower.
 How could you say no to that!!
 We couldn’t!